 Log - The primary unit of work in a Raft system is a log entry.
 The problem of consistency can be decomposed into a replicated log.
 A log is an ordered sequence of entries.
-We consider the log consistent if all members agree on the entries and their order.
+Entries includes any cluster change: adding nodes, adding services, new key-value pairs, etc. We consider the log consistent if all members agree on the entries and their order.

 FSM - Finite State Machine.
 An FSM is a collection of finite states with transitions between them.
 As new logs are applied, the FSM is allowed to transition between states.
 Application of the same sequence of logs must result in the same state, meaning behavior must be deterministic.